RustMagazine/rustmagazine/content/issue-3/robjtede.md

 """
 ```

-**Is actix-web still a web framework powered by the actor model?
+**Is Actix Web still a web framework powered by the actor model?
 If not, why?**

 ```quote
 author="Rob"